Principle 3 – Board Committees

 As required by the Port Companies Act 1988, the Auditor-General is the auditor of POAL's financial statements.
 The appointed auditor must satisfy the independence requirements of the Auditor-General and External Reporting Board.
-POAL's Auditor Independence Policy requires that the auditor or lead audit partner is changed at least every five years and requires that the Audit Committee approve any non-audit service provided by the auditor to avoid any potential conflict of interest.
+POAL's External Auditor Independence Policy requires that the auditor or lead audit partner is changed at least every five years and requires that the Audit and Risk Committee approve any non-audit service provided by the auditor to avoid any potential conflict of interest.

 POAL's internal audit function is provided by an external provider whose appointment is made by the Board.
 Its programme of work is based on the critical risks faced by POAL and is approved by the Board.
-All internal audit reports are distributed to the Audit Committee for review, which monitors progress in completing the audit recommendations.
+All internal audit reports are distributed to the Audit and Risk Committee for review, which monitors progress in completing the audit recommendations.

 Principle 8 – Shareholder Rights & Relations

-The purpose of POAL's SCI is to:
+The purpose of the SCI is to: